bahlo-practices/pa/README.md

 This project is licensed under the WTFPL (<http://sam.zoy.org/wtfpl/>), for more information see LICENSE.txt

 **Please use this as an inspiration, not as an invitation to copy it.
-We don't want to justify our code.**
+We don't want to have to justify our code.**